You are currently viewing Travel rules and countries’ entry requirements: introduction

 • Elsewhere, it’s often required if you’ve been to certain high-risk countries before

-Examples of countries/territories requiring vaccines other than COVID-19:
+Examples of countries/territories requiring vaccines:

 • French Guiana